-Profit on disposals largely derive from the sale of lease extensions in the UK.
+In 2022 profit on disposals largely arose on the sale of our properties at High Street, Sevenoaks and The Square, Birmingham.
+Profit on disposals also derive in part from the sale of lease extensions in the UK.
 When long leaseholders extend the length of their lease a premium is paid; the Group has no control over when these extensions may occur.
-In 2020 profit on disposals also included the surplus on the sale of part of our Middlesex Street site in Aldgate.